-Cardiac manifestations in mitochondrial disorders includes cardiomyopathy, arrhythmia, heart failure, pulmonary hypertension, dilation of the aortic root, pericardial effusion, coronary heart disease, autonomous nervous system dysfunction, congenital heart defects, or sudden cardiac death with the syndromic or non-syndromic phenotype (41, 46, 48-50, 126, 127).
-Unlike mitochondrial disorders associated with neurodegeneration neurological disorders largely that noticeable (16, 111, 128), cardiac manifestations mitochondrial disorders are currently underestimated (41, 46, 48) but these mitochondriaassociated complications serve as an important predictor of morbidity and mortality (48).
+Cardiac manifestations in mitochondrial disorders includes cardiomyopathy, arrhythmia, heart failure, pulmonary hypertension, dilation of the aortic root, pericardial effusion, coronary heart disease, autonomous nervous system dysfunction, congenital heart defects, or sudden cardiac death with the syndromic or non-syndromic phenotype (41, 46, 48-50.
+126, 127).
+Unlike mitochondrial disorders associated with neurodegeneration or neurological disorders that are largely noticeable (16, 111, 128), cardiac manifestations in mitochondrial disorders are currently underestimated (41, 46, 48) but these mitochondriaassociated complications serve as an important predictor of morbidity and mortality (48).
 It should be stressed that tolerable mutations in mtDNA do not eventually lead to malfunction of mitochondria (Figure 2) because of the existence of normal mitochondria and the threshold in the context of mitochondrial deficit for the expression of the disease depending on tissue specificity (15).
 For example, in certain cases, the presence of approximately 10% of wild-type mtDNA is sufficient to maintain a normal respiratory rate and at least 80-90% mtDNA deletion is required for compromised complex IV activity (23, 128).
 In addition, it is recognized that the energy threshold of mitochondria initiating pathological changes is different from that in the original tissue (128).
-These complex behaviors of mtDNA mutations may create another hurdle in identifying mitochondrion-associated cardiac manifestations.
-In addition, the mitochondrial dysfunction noted in connection with cardiac manifestations is not limited to mtDNA mutations but is also related to nuclear DNA mutations and impairment of mitochondrial quality control system (Figure 2).
+These complex behaviors of mtDNA mutations may create